How Orchids Work

 © Chuck Berman/ZUMA Press/Corbis

 Although cultivating orchids isn't usually as simple as dropping a few seeds in the dirt, it's also not unreasonably difficult, either.
-You might want to start with an established plant or some cuttings, however, since certain varieties will have you waiting about 18 years if you start from seed! [source: Kirk].
+You might want to start with an established plant or some cuttings, however, since some orchid plants can take several years to bloom if started from seed.

 Advertisement